preset-io/ai18n/README.md

 ## License

-Transpo is currently all-rights reserved to Preset, but could eventually be open source if it turns out to not be much of a differentiator.
+ai18n is currently all-rights reserved to Preset, but could eventually be open source if it turns out to not be much of a differentiator.

 ---